dojo/docs/dojo/withDoc.rst

 .. contents::
    :depth: 2

-dojo.withDocl provides a mechanism by which a function can have the document root temporarily changed for the execution of the function.
+dojo.withDoc provides a mechanism by which a function can have the document root temporarily changed for the execution of the function.
 This allows document scope changes without affecting other items in the current dojo application.

 ============
 Introduction